 As part of statewide efforts to reduce the spread of HIV, Hepatitis C and other blood-borne pathogens among injection drug users, the sale of syringes without a prescription is now permitted in California.
-An adult may purchase up to 30 syringes at a time from a licensed pharmacy.
+An adult may purchase an unlimited number of syringes without a prescription from a licensed pharmacy.
 For a list of pharmacies that offer nonprescription syringe sales in Santa Barbara County click here.

 Community Involvement/HIV Prevention and Care Council

 Local HIV/AIDS prevention and care strategies are developed through a community planning committee known as the HIV Prevention and Care Council (HPCC).
 The HPCC is made up of representatives from the Santa Barbara County Public Health Department, non-profit agencies, service providers, and community members.

 HPCC meetings are open to the public and people infected with or affected by HIV are encouraged to attend.
-The HPCC meets quarterly in Santa Barbara on the 2nd Wednesdays in January, April, July and October at the Santa Barbara County Public Health Department located at 300 North San Antonio Road from 12-1:30pm.
+The HPCC meets quarterly from 12-1:30pm on the 2nd Wednesdays in January, April, July and October.
+The meetings are held alternatively between Santa Barbara and Santa Maria.
+Please call (805) 346-8433 for exact meeting locations.